Richardstraat/jekyll-now/_posts/2016-11-3-Better work with your SDR.md

-For a sales representative, teaming with his SDR, can be sometimes challenging.
-Depending who you are as a sales person, you will either succeed or failed in making this relationship work.
+As a sales representative, an SDR can be an incredible ressource that can really help you to build a healthy pipeline and as a result overachieve your revenue quota.
+However, in some cases, it can also be challenging as you will need to invest time in this relationship, be patient and trust the outcome.
+Depending on how your react through this process, you will either succeed or failed in making this relationship work.
 I wanted to spend some time in giving more details around some key areas which I have witnessed being the key of a succesfull relationship.

 # Communication